andjimbon/andjimbon.github.io/Optimal_portfolio.md

 array([0.1437 , 0.196  , 0.73318])
 ```

 You'll notice that the composition and metrics of both portfolios is similar to portfolios found through the Monte Carlo method.
 We will always experience some discrepancies between them.
-In fact, we can run enough simulated portfolios to replicate the exact weights, but never it would be the exact weights for optimal portfolio.
+In fact, we can run enough simulated portfolios to replicate the exact weights, but never they would be the exact weights for optimal portfolio.

 Finally, we plot the efficient boundary with optimal weights for each portfolio: